Nikithavedanth/Nikithavedanth/README.md

 - 💬 Ask me about sports
 - 📫 How to reach me nikithavedanth@gmail.com
 - 😄 Pronouns me nikki
-- ⚡ Fun fact Koals are cute living animals with life span of 300 years
+- ⚡ Fun fact Koals are cute living animals with life span of 300 years.